-The specific leaf area has to be reported per species (SLA_i), as well as the cumulative leaf area index per species (LAI{cum}, i).
-Only one number has to be reported for total cumulative LAI over all species (LAI{cum}) and LAI{max}.
+The specific leaf area has to be reported per species i (SLAi), as well as the whole year cumulative leaf area index per species (LAIcum, i).
+Only one number has to be reported per plot for total cumulative LAI over all species (LAIcum) and for maximum LAI (cumulated only from the date of maximum foliation to end of the vegetation period: LAImax).
 If repeated measurements are available, standard deviations should also be reported.
-Average area per leaf or needle needs to be reported along with the corresponding standard deviation.
+Average area of leaves or needles needs to be reported along with the corresponding standard deviation.